martinthomson/key-consistency/draft-wood-key-consistency.md

 In this model, users query a database containing assertions that bind server names and keys.
 The assertions provided by this database are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
 In this model the agreement is achieve via a consensus protocol, but the specific consensus protocol is dependent on the implementation.
-For privacy, users should download the entire database and query it locally.
-A database should be considered stale and re-fetch periodically, as well.
+For privacy, users should either download the entire database and query it locally, or remotely query the database using a private information retrieval (PIR) protocol.
+In the case where the database is downloaded locally, it should be considered stale and re-fetch periodically, as well.

-This model is appropriate in small scale deployments where the number of bindings in the database is much smaller than the number of users of the reliant system.
+When the entire database is downloaded, this model is appropriate in small scale deployments where the number of bindings in the database is much smaller than the number of users of the reliant system.
 In a reliant system with a large user base, this model imposes bandwidth costs on each user that may be impractical.
 In larger scale deployments, the short-comings of this model may be similar to {{log-based}}.

+If the database is small and users query it infrequently, retrieval techniques based on PIR may be viable.

 ## Minimum Validity Periods